GoogleChrome/developer.chrome.com/site/en/blog/announce-enrollment-privacy-sandbox/index.md

 Current [enrollment for Android APIs](https://developer.android.com/design-for-safety/privacy-sandbox/enroll) will be migrated to this new process.
 Testers who want to use the Android APIs should continue to sign up through the existing process until the new process is available in June 2023.
 {% endAside %}

 This article is an early preview of the developer enrollment plan, with more details to come.
-We will provide a step-by-step guide for how to enroll before the new enrollment process goes live in June 2023.
+We'll provide a step-by-step guide for how to enroll before the new enrollment process goes live in June 2023.

 ## Why are we asking you to enroll?